 Now you are ready to sew, I am including a how to video following the image here..

-Filling the bag
+Filling the wheat heat pack

 Once you have sewn the first two sides of the fold, ensure that the final side has a gap big enough for a finger to fit through easily.
 This makes you ready to turn it inside out, once again as a beginner you must not feel worried about this process and I have a video with tips for you to watch and pause as often as you like.